 Cartridge bottom brackets are much cleaner and easier to work on than cup-and-cone bottom brackets -- grease and bearing balls are entirely enclosed inside the sealed cartridge(s).

 This information is a supplement to the instructions on the Phil Wood site.
+(Check on the Phil Wood site for separate instructions for installation with the larger T47 bottom=bracket shell, outboard bottom brackets and eccentric tandem bottom brackets.)

 |Phil Wood cartridge||Phil Wood mounting rings|